aiplanethub/gitbook-Introduction-to-Python-Basics-for-Data-Science/README.md

 * All the learning modules will be released on 25th October at 7:00 PM CET/ 10:30 PM IST.
 * To accommodate learners from across the globe, we are putting the learning modules in offline format instead of having live sessions.
 This will allow you to learn at your own time.
 * If you face any issues while learning, feel free to drop a message on #python-mini-bootcamp channel on [Slack](https://join.slack.com/t/dphibootcamp/shared\_invite/zt-ndk1sg93-31J2Fnzn\~pLkbqMTCJrfaw).
 * In between learning modules, there are some practice quizzes.
-It is optional for you to attempt them for your own learning.&#x20;
+It is optional for you to attempt them for your own learning.
-* Please note that the scores of the practice quizzes won't be calculated in evaluations.&#x20;
+* Please note that the scores of the practice quizzes won't be calculated in evaluations.

 ### Assignment Guidelines